 08. Have other interests and lucky timing

 “Don’t come in all guns blazing.
 Avoid gimmicks and tricks and cheesy ideas.
-Be calm and don’t do wacky,” says Greenfield, who also looks for people who are curious about the world around them, and interested “in brands of all kinds and not just cool ones.”
+Be calm and don’t do wacky,” says Greenfield, who looks for people who are curious about the world around them, and interested “in brands of all kinds and not just cool ones.”

 Ellul adds: “I look for people with talents and interests outside of the design sphere – playing a musical instrument, or an unusual hobby or interest.
 Interested people are usually interesting people.”